 Choosing a Company Name Is Hard Work

 Trademark law is a maze of rules that dictate whether you can own exclusive rights to a company name or brand.
 Choosing a company name for trademark use involves balancing a stylistic process with a system of trademark rules.
 When you work through the stylistic process of choosing a brand, you want to keep the trademarking rules in mind.
-This way, you can choose a stylistic company name that is also protectable under the trademark laws.
+This way, you can choose a stylistic company name that is also protected under the trademark laws.

 In my 18 years of practice as a trademark attorney, I’ve had countless opportunities to see this balancing act play out in real life.